MontagnaLab/InnovativeApproachesForInvertebrateBiodiversityMonitoring/notebooks/notebook3.md

 ## 3. Diversity measures and statistical analyses

 ### 3.1.
 Alpha diversity
 Alpha diversity refers to the diversity within a single sample or community, typically measured as the number and relative abundance of taxa present.
+Before computing alpha diversity metrics we must deal with the fact that different sequencing depths in metabarcoding datasets can bias the alpha diversity computation, due to unequal sampling effort.
+So metabarcoding datasets must be normalized somehow before calculating alpha diversity.
+A quick way for doing it (even if probably not the best way) is to randomly subsample the samples to the same depth.
+Usually the depth of the smallest sample is used.

 ```bash